-The 2008 card (70K JPEG) which we were missing until recently, shows the Jeep beside a traditional Japanese spa, with a beautiful sunset sky in the background.
+The 2008 card (70K JPEG) shows the Jeep beside a traditional Japanese spa, with a beautiful sunset sky in the background.

 These pieces are all based on the same 1963 J3R high hood built by Mitsubishi in Japan (right).
 The work seen here ranges from drawings to a 3D computer rendering, a woodcut, and action photographs.

 The picture of children on a "Jeep hike" was drawn on the computer using Photoshop.
 The red signature on the left is Hidemi's nickname "Abura" which means "oil".